CJ0534/DocFlow/README.md

 # DocFlow - Document Management System

-A full-stack document management solution built for the hackathon with Node.js backend and React Native Android application.
+A full-stack document management solution built for the hackathon with Node.js backend.

 ## 📋 Overview